fuchsia/js-hell/README.md

 2. Then it looks at the `"js-hell"` key of the package.json.

-      a.
-If the `"js-hell"` key is a string (or an array of strings), then a scritplet is added with the same name as the package.
+      1. If the `"js-hell"` key is a string (or an array of strings), then a scritplet is added with the same name as the package.
 (The value of the js-hell key is the IDL for the main entry point---arrays are joined with line-breaks---and the IDL declared name must match the package name.)

-      b.
-If it's a non-null object, then it's treated as [package list.](PackageList)
+      2. If it's a non-null object, then it's treated as [scriptlet list.](#scriptlet-list)

-      c.
-Otherwise, no root package will be available.
+      3. Otherwise, no root package will be available.

-3. If the package.json doesn't provide a js-hell package list (2b), then the `"dependencies"` and `"devDependencies"` will be evaluated, and any explicit js-hell packages provide by them will be added to the tree.
+3. If the package.json doesn't provide a js-hell scriptlet list (2ii), then the `"dependencies"` and `"devDependencies"` will be evaluated, and any explicit js-hell packages provide by them will be added to the tree.
 (I.e. to block this auto adding, you must supply an object to